What is Optic Neuropathy?

 Prompt medical attention is crucial when these symptoms arise, as optic neuropathy’s underlying causes can vary widely, including conditions like glaucoma, ischemic disorders, inflammation, and more.
 Early intervention not only improves the chances of preserving vision but also addresses the potential underlying health concerns that trigger these symptoms.

 What Are the Tests to Diagnose Optic Neuropathy

-Optic Neuropathy Stem Cell Treatment
+Optic Neuropathy Stem Cell Treatment in India

 How does stem cell therapy work for Optic Neuropathy?